Jdeje002/tea4two/README.md

 # tea4two
-A dating app the let finds coffee and tea places near you for your first date.
+A dating app that les users finds coffee and tea places near them for first date.